SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Dataminer_Health_Check/Dataminer_Health_Check_Tool_Use.md

 # Using the DataMiner Health Check Tool

+## Health Check Manager element pages

-## General Data Page
+## General data page

-The **General** page provides an overview of the available tests.
-It displays key metrics, such as the **failure rate of the last run** and the **failure rate longer duration**.
+The *General* page of the *Health Check Manager* element provides an overview of information about the available tests.

-> **NOTE**: The time range for this second metric can be adjusted in the **Test Configuration** settings.
+Key metrics on this page are the **overall failure rate** of the **last run** and for a **longer duration**.
+The time range for this second metric can be adjusted with the *Longer Duration Time* parameter on the *Configuration* page.

 ![General Page](~/user-guide/images/Health_Check_General_Page.png)

-### Test Configuration Data Page
+### Test Configuration data page

 This page allows you to manage the configuration of both **tests** and **subscriptions**, ensuring they align with your monitoring needs.
-For detailed instructions on configuring them, refer to the sections on **Script-Based Tests** and **Parameter Subscriptions**.
+For more information, see [Configuring the DataMiner Health Check Tool](xref:DataMiner_Health_Check_Tool_Configuration).

 ![Test Configuration Page](~/user-guide/images/Health_Check_Results.png)

 ### Results Data Page

-In the **Results** page, you will find the **Results Table**, which presents all tests that have been executed within a specified time span.
-This table contains essential details, including the execution time, test results, and the Failure Rate.
+The *Results* page displays a table listing all the tests that have been executed within a specified time span.
+This table contains essential details, including the execution time, test results, and the failure rate.

-The Success Count and Failure Count metrics are calculated based on DataMiner Agent within the DataMiner System.
+The *Success Count* and *Failure Count* metrics are calculated based on the DataMiner Agents within the DataMiner System.
 Below are the detailed calculation methods for each test type:

-**Script-Based Tests**
+- Script-based tests:

-- **Evaluation Method**: Tests evaluate if DataMiner Agents meet the configured threshold for the test type
+  - *Evaluation Method*: Tests evaluate if DataMiner Agents meet the configured threshold for the test type.
-- **Success Count**: Number of DMAs that passed the threshold requirement
+  - *Success Count*: The number of DMAs that passed the threshold requirement.
-- **Failure Count**: Number of DMAs that failed to meet the threshold requirement
+  - *Failure Count*: The number of DMAs that failed to meet the threshold requirement.

-**Subscription-Based Tests for Standalone Parameters**
+- Subscription-based tests for standalone parameters:

-- **Evaluation Process**:
+  - *Evaluation Process*:
-  - Tests evaluate the defined standalone parameter for each element within each DataMiner Agent
+    - Tests evaluate the defined standalone parameter for each element within each DataMiner Agent.
-  - A DMA passes only if all its elements meet the configured threshold for the standalone parameter
+    - A DMA passes only if all its elements meet the configured threshold for the standalone parameter.
-  - A DMA fails if any single element fails to meet the threshold for the standalone parameter
+    - A DMA fails if any single element fails to meet the threshold for the standalone parameter.
-- **Success Count**: Total number of DataMiner Agents where all elements passed
+  - *Success Count*: The total number of DataMiner Agents where all elements passed.
-- **Failure Count**: Total number of DataMiner Agents where any element failed
+  - *Failure Count*: The total number of DataMiner Agents where any element failed.

-**Subscription-Based Tests for table columns**
+- Subscription-based tests for table columns:

-- **Evaluation Process**:
+  - *Evaluation Process*:
-  - Tests evaluate all values within the specified table column for each element
+    - Tests evaluate all values within the specified table column for each element.
-  - **Element Evaluation**:
+    - *Element Evaluation*:
-    - Passes if all cells in the column meet the threshold
+      - Passes if all cells in the column meet the threshold.
-    - Fails if any cell in the column fails to meet the threshold
+      - Fails if any cell in the column fails to meet the threshold.
-  - **DMA Evaluation**:
+    - *DMA Evaluation*:
-    - Passes if all elements pass
+      - Passes if all elements pass.
-    - Fails if any element fails
+      - Fails if any element fails.
-- **Success Count**: Total number of DataMiner Agents with all passing elements
+  - *Success Count*: The total number of DataMiner Agents where all elements passed.
-- **Failure Count**: Total number of DataMiner Agents with any failing elements
+  - *Failure Count*: The total number of DataMiner Agents where any element failed.

 The Failure Rate is calculated considering the Failure count and the total number of DMAs in the system.